abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model - V2.md

     "seasonCategoryId": "1450",
 }
 ```
 However, this is primarily done because of demands of the read-path.
-There is a need to group/filter the assets at one of these hierarchical levels (  binge specific)
+There is a need to group/filter the assets at one of these hierarchical levels (<mark style="background: #FFB86CA6;"> ⚠️ binge specific </mark> )

+ For Kayo this might mean having to do the same in a different manner.
+For now we know Kayo (and perhaps Flash) needs to do it using:
+- The hierarchy (shows)
+- Other attributes such as sport and there might be other attributes ( `rir:Question` TBD )

+## Data model design considerations

+The governing aspects for the design would be:
+- The way the data needs to be viewed/projected.
+Behind the scenes, this would mean `viewing-api` would facilitate it with a combination of API calls + filters + aggregation + sorting.
+- DynamoDB storage design & API consideration: In order to make fetch/read data efficiently, it is recommend that `GetItem` requests are made instead of `Query` requests (naturally the queries are slower, with the exception that querying using the partition key for all results can be quicker than a table scan).
+	- Therefore the attempt is to ensure we strike a balance between making keyed `GetItem` calls and post processing (filtering/sorting/aggregation)
+- We can possibly externalise certain pre-lookups (such as arriving at a limited set of asset IDs) to then get specific history items.

+### How can we narrow down the set of assets that we have to get resume points for from DynamoDB?
+There can be multiple approaches to this depending on the use case.
+Some known use cases:
+- Get viewing history for a particular show (in which case the show category ID will be known)
+- Get viewing history for a particular show & season (in which case the show & season category IDs will be known)
+- Get the entire viewing history (Resume/Watched)
+-